A Certain Magical Index: Anime

-A 24-episode anime adaptation of A Certain Magical Index was produced by J.C.Staff and directed by Hiroshi Nishikiori, which was aired in Japan from October 4, 2008 to March 19, 2009.
+A 24-episode anime adaptation of A Certain Magical Index was produced by J.C.Staff and directed by Hiroshi Nishikiori, which was aired in Japan from October 4, 2008, to March 19, 2009.
 The anime was collected into eight Blu-ray and DVD sets, which were released from January 23 to August 21, 2009.

-A second season titled A Certain Magical Index II began airing in Japan from October 8, 2010 to April 1, 2011 and was also streamed on Nico Nico Douga.
+A second season titled A Certain Magical Index II began airing in Japan from October 8, 2010, to April 1, 2011 and was also streamed on Nico Nico Douga.
 The second season's eight volumes of Blu-ray/DVD sets were released from January 26 to September 22, 2011.

 An animated film titled A Certain Magical Index: The Movie – The Miracle of Endymion (劇場版 とある魔術の禁書目録 エンデュミオンの奇蹟, Gekijōban Toaru Majutsu no Indekkusu: Endyumion no Kiseki) was released in Japan on February 23, 2013.
 It is based on an original story written by Kamachi and features the main characters from both Index and Railgun anime series, along with the new ones designed by Haimura.
 The Blu-ray/DVD set of the film, which was released on August 28, is included with a bonus anime titled A Certain Magical Index-tan: The Movie – The Miracle of Endymion...
 Happened, or Maybe Not.

-The 26-episode third season titled A Certain Magical Index III aired in Japan from October 5, 2018 to April 5, 2019.
+The 26-episode third season titled A Certain Magical Index III aired in Japan from October 5, 2018, to April 5, 2019.
 The third season's eight volumes of Blu-ray/DVD sets were released from December 26, 2018 to July 31, 2019, with episodes 6 and 7 of the bonus short anime parody titled A Certain Magical Index-tan, which depicted Index in her chibi form, included in the first and fifth limited edition releases.
 The third season was originally planned to be a reboot but it was later decided to be a sequel instead.
 The three seasons were released on Hulu in Japan on March 24, 2022.

-Funimation licensed the series in North America.
+In North America, Funimation (which now goes by the name of Crunchyroll LLC) has licensed the series for home video and streaming.
 An English language dub began streaming on their website in September 2012 and was released on DVD on December 11.
 The first season aired in North America on the Funimation Channel on January 21, 2013.
+It can also been seen on the Crunchyroll streaming service after the Funimation brand was unified with the former in 2022.

 The series was released in Australia by a partnership between Universal Pictures Home Entertainment and Sony Pictures.
 Funimation has also licensed the film in North America and released it at theaters in the United States on January 12, 2015.
 Animatsu Entertainment released the series in the United Kingdom.
 In Southeast Asia, Muse Communication licensed the series and broadcast it through i-Fun Anime Channel and their YouTube channel.